Manufacturer: | Modification |

 Construction:

 Standard Fat Boy kit contents with a 2 inch paper boat-tail and a long BT-50 motor tube t' handle t' Estes E9 motors.
-Blimey!
 Made 3 Sprint-like elliptical fins with TTW tabs t' take advantage o' t' Fat Boy's fin slots.

 I wanted t' fly t' F-A-T Sprint at me local field so I modified t' design as posted t' use a 24mm motor mount.
+T' schematics in Joe's post made it easy t' make t' new aft centerin' rin' and I used VCP t' print me templates.
 Begad!
-T' schematics in Joe's post made it easy t' make t' new aft centerin' rin' and I used VCP t' print me templates.
 Blimey!
 I printed 2 templates on 20lb bond paper then laminated them together with a liberal coatin' o' CA for stiffness.

 Finishing: